crate/cloud-howtos/docs/create-org.rst

 right above the organization list.
 The organization creation process is then the same as that described above for a first organization.
 To delete an organization, click the trashcan icon next to the organization in the list.
-Organizations can only be deleted after deleting the projects and clusters they contain first.

 To switch the active organization, click on the organization name in the list.
-All organization, project, and cluster management options displayed in the CrateDB Cloud Console will then refer to that organization until you switch organizations again.
+All organization and cluster management options displayed in the CrateDB Cloud Console will then refer to that organization until you switch organizations again.